twopirllc/AlphaVantageAPI/README.md

 ## Constructor Parameter Descriptions

 #### api_key : *str*
 * Default: None.
-If None, set environment variable AV_API_KEY to your free API key.
+If None, then do not forget to set your environment variable AV_API_KEY to API key.
 Otherwise set it in the class constructor.
+If you have a Premium API key, do not forget to set the premium property to True as well.
+#### premium : *bool*
+* Default: False.
+Got premium?
+Excellent!
+You do not need to wait  15.02 seconds between each API call.
 #### output_size : *str*
 * Default: 'compact'.
 The other option is 'full'.
 See AlphaVantage API documentation for more details.
 #### datatype : *str*
 * Default: 'json'.
 This is the preferred request type.
 See AlphaVantage API documentation for more details.
 #### export : *bool*
+* Default: False.
+Set it to True if you want to save the file locally according to the export_path property.
+#### export_path : *bool*
 * Default: *'~/av_data'*.
 Or set it to a path you can write to.
 #### output : *str*
 * Default: 'csv'.
 Other options are 'json', 'pkl', 'html', and 'txt'.
 If openpyxl is installed, then you can use 'xlsz'.